three-types/three-ts-types/README.md

 ### Why are the declaration files in a `types/three/` directory and why is there a `notNeededPackages.json`?

-This makes it easier to re-use the testing process used by DefinitelyTyped since they have a check to make sure the types are within a `types` directory as well a check for `notNeededPackages.json`.
+This makes it easier to re-use the testing process used by DefinitelyTyped since they have a check to make sure the types are within a `types` directory as well as a check for `notNeededPackages.json`.
 It also makes it possible to use `typeRoots` in the `tsconfig.json` so that the `three` types can be resolved correctly in the tests.